The Most Expensive School Zones in Austin. Are They Worth It?

 | TEA Distinctions | 1 of 7 earned | 3 of 7 earned |

 The performance data reveals meaningful differences between these two campuses.
-Bridge Point posts a A overall at 93 while Eanes comes in at A with a 95.
-The demographic context matters here: Bridge Point serves 2.4% economically disadvantaged students and 3.1% English Learners, compared to 1.5% and 4.2% at Eanes.
+Bridge Point posts A overall while Eanes shows A. The demographic context matters here: Bridge Point serves 2.4% economically disadvantaged students and 3.1% English Learners, compared to 1.5% and 4.2% at Eanes.
 Those numbers shape how we should interpret the raw scores.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Bridge Point school page or the Eanes school page.